Buoy (mascot): History

 The process of finding a mascot took two years, starting around the time the team unveiled their name in July 2020.
 Because a kraken is a mythical being whose complete appearance is unknown, the team chose not to use it as a mascot.
 The team also opted not to have an octopus mascot, to avoid redundancy with Al the Octopus, mascot of the Detroit Red Wings.

 In December 2021, the Kraken announced a non-fungible token (NFT) sale; 32 tokens allowed their owners to see "mysterious hints of the Kraken mascot", with the expectation that the NFT would show the complete mascot upon the official announcement.
 Critics said that the promotion conflicted with the team's sustainability goals, due to the high energy costs associated with NFTs.

 During the 2021–22 season, in the absence of an official mascot, the Kraken promoted a "team dog" named Davy Jones.
 The dog, a four-month-old husky mix rescue dog introduced on January 17, 2022, socialized with fans at home games as he trained to be a therapy dog.
+In August 2023, the Seattle Times reported that Davy Jones displayed signs of anxiety at games, and did not make appearances at Kraken games in the team’s second season as a result.

 The Kraken introduced Buoy on October 1, 2022, prior to a preseason game at Climate Pledge Arena against the Vancouver Canucks.
 The Kraken had intended to introduce Buoy around Christmas during the 2021–22 season, but due to game postponements related to the spread of the SARS-CoV-2 Omicron variant, the team decided to wait until prior to the 2022–23 season instead.

 Description

 Buoy, said to be a nephew of the Fremont Troll, is a 6 ft tall blue sea troll.
 His hair is "a nod to hockey flow and the waves of Puget Sound," said Lamont Buford, the Kraken's vice president of entertainment experience and production.
-He has a removable front tooth, a squeaky aqua-blue nose, an anchor earring representing the Kraken's alternate logo, freckles, and a "mysterious tentacle indicating an encounter with the Kraken."
+He has a removable front tooth, a squeaky aqua-blue nose, an anchor earring representing the Kraken's alternate logo, an anchor tattoo (also representing the Kraken's alternate logo) on his rump, freckles, and a "mysterious tentacle indicating an encounter with the Kraken".
 He makes regular appearances at Kraken home games with Red Alert, the team's marching band, and navigates around the arena's concourses using elevators and a motorized hoverboard.

 The mascot maintains an active presence on Twitter; after some Twitter users responded sarcastically or negatively to his introduction, Buoy trolled these users with dismissive or sarcastic responses of his own.
 Gritty, the Philadelphia Flyers mascot, and Chance, the Vegas Golden Knights mascot, tweeted messages of solidarity with Buoy upon his debut.